 Do you feel as though you are ‘managing’ your baby and children?
 Is your life all about ‘staying in control’ because the alternative is just too scary to contemplate?
-Or are you having fun with them?

 Do you feel energised or exhausted by the work you do?
-Or do you feel as though you are constantly running a race against the clock, whether you work at home, run a business or you are balancing a career with family, with no finishing line in sight?
+Or do you feel as though you are constantly running a race against the clock with no finishing line in sight, whether you work at home, run a business or you are balancing a career with family,

-So instead of adding more ‘to dos’ to your list, let’s pause for a few moments and do a ‘health check’ of the ‘fun versus frantic’ factors in your life.
+Instead of adding more ‘to dos’ to your list, let’s pause for a few moments and do a ‘health check’ of the ‘fun versus frantic’ factors in your life.
 Check in and ask yourself, how do I want to be as a parent and a partner?

-- Fun parents who seize the moments to create fun create happy memories – for you and your child – that will last long after your littlies have grown.
+- Fun parents who seize the moments to create fun, create happy memories – for you and your child – that will last long after your littlies have grown.
 What do you remember as the most fun when you were a child?
 How can you create some of these precious memories for your own family?

 - Happy families are healthy families – stress affects your immune system and your child’s.
 On the other hand, laughter really is the best medicine!
 Making time for laughter and joy will save time and money on health care for stress related illness – from runny noses and cranky behaviour in children to more serious stress related disorders in adults.

 We can never get back this moment, this day or this week with our child at this age right now.
 While it’s great to have lifelong goals and aspirations, it’s important to take off the blinkers and stop pretending that we are ‘doing this for our kids’ if your goals are really stealing time and energy from being present and aware right now, or if they are draining your energy so you are snappy and frantic most of the time.
 Babies and children don’t care if you are the leader of the free world if you are so busy you are always saying, ‘in a minute’ or ‘hurry up!’
 They need you now – to connect, to laugh, and to have fun!